orbital-systems/react-native-esp-idf-provisioning/README.md

 - Since iOS 14, apps that communicate over local network are required to have the local network permission.
 Add key `NSLocalNetworkUsageDescription` in Info.plist with proper description.
 This permission is required to send/receive provisioning data with the SoftAP devices.

+- To use BLE, you must add an entry for NSBluetoothAlwaysUsageDescription to your app.json.

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.